L'emmerdeur: Cast

+Production

+Filming took place in Montpellier, as well as in Castries and Saint-Jean-de-Védas.

 Remakes

 The film was remade in the United States in 1981 as Buddy Buddy by Billy Wilder, starring Jack Lemmon and Walter Matthau.
 The film was remade in France in 2008 as L' Emmerdeur starring Patrick Timsit and Richard Berry.
 Neither remake was well received, and the 2008 version was a conspicuous disaster, attracting derisory audiences.

 The film also remade in Turkish as Baş Belası in 1982 directed by Kartal Tibet.

 A remake in Hindi titled Bumboo was released in 2012.